KxSystems/docs/docs/cloud/azure/architecture.md

     -   QPacker – A packaging utility that supports q, Python and C libraries

-    -   Detailed guide to using Helm and Kubernetes to deploy kdb+ applications to the cloud
+    -   Detailed guide to deploy kdb+ applications to the cloud

     **Service Integration**